 Follow these tips to avoid eating canned foods that might cause an upset stomach or worse:

 - Check the seal of the can for any breakages.
 If there are any, discard the can and its contents.

 - Open the can to see if the food is still frozen.
-If it is, then it’s still safe to eat, but you should defrost it first.
+It’s still safe to eat if it is, but you should defrost it first.

-- If a can is leaking, the seal is compromised, exposing the contents to air.
+- If a can leaks, the seal is compromised, exposing the contents to air.
 Again, these should be discarded.

 - If the seal of the can has rusted or deteriorated, don’t eat the contents.